concordia000/Astrotrac360UI/README.md

-0. At this stage, I recommend you not to mount anything when you test this.
+0. At this stage, ~~I recommend you not to mount anything when you test this~~ the code is much more robust than it was before.
+You can try mounting a laser or a small refractor at your own risk.